Althea

 How to Pronounce Althea

 Our model has identified 4 different pronunciations for the name Althea.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 58.1% confident that Althea is pronounced as al-THEE-uh.
-The next most likely pronunciation is AL-thee-uh, at 23.3% confidence.
+Our model is 58.1% confident that Althea is pronounced as al-THEE-uh, which has 3 syllables.
+The next most likely pronunciation is AL-thee-uh, at 23.3% confidence, with 3 syllables.

 al-THEE-uh (3 syllables)